BleuLlama/z80-machine/rc2014LL/README.md

 the computer without any additional code written.

 It essentially "types" out files, and saves text being displayed.

+There is an included file "skeleton.bas" which can be loaded via the autoboot mechanism (copy it as "boot.bas") or can be loaded in using this one-line program

+    10 PRINT CHR$(27);CHR$(123);"loadrun skeleton.bas";CHR$(7)

+See below for the Skeleton.bas documentation.

 ### File Mode